Indiana Plumbing License: How to Become a Plumber in Indiana

 Indiana Plumber Training Programs and Schools

 Plumbers are responsible for a lot more than just fixing leaks or clogs.
 They design, install and renovate systems that carry liquids or gasses, so they must know more than just the mechanics.
 They must also know the plumbing code.
 The approved apprentice programs will prepare you for all aspects of the plumbing trade.
-They are offered through local unions in Muncie, Merrillville, Indianapolis, Fort Wayne, and elsewhere throughout the state as well as through the Associated Builders & Contractors of Indiana and the Indiana Plumbing Heating Cooling Contractors Association.
-These are all programs that are approved by the Bureau of Apprenticeship and Training, a division of the United States Department of Labor.
+They are offered through local unions and trade organizations throughout the state including JATCs and the Associated Builders & Contractors of Indiana and the Indiana Plumbing Heating Cooling Contractors Association.
+They are all listed on the plumbing licensing web page.
+They are all programs that are approved by the Bureau of Apprenticeship and Training, a division of the United States Department of Labor.

 You’ll learn about plumbing systems including: